tweedegolf/storage-abstraction/README.md

 addFileFromPath(filePath: string, targetPath: string): Promise<void>;
 ```

 Copies a file from a local path to the provided path in the storage.
-The value for `targetPath` needs to include at least a file name; the value will be slugified automatically (not for `LocalStorage` see [options](#options)).
+The value for `targetPath` needs to include at least a file name; the value will be slugified automatically if `slug` is to true, see [default options](#default-options).

 ### addFileFromBuffer